 On July 4th, 1863, the military chose a location for the new Fort Boise and construction began soon afterward.
 A town site was located next to the fort, and with the protection of the military, the town grew quickly.
 A major reason for this growth, other than the gold rush, was its location along the Oregon Trail.
 Parma’s Old Fort Boise on the Eastern edge of town has a replica of Fort Boise, a museum and an authentic pioneer cabin.
 An RV park, picnic area and campground are available at the west end of the park.

-Saturday, June 11, 2022 is the BIG day!
-Join us for the Parade, Car Show, Tour the Fort, Enjoy the Local Vendors and MORE!
+Saturday, June 13, 2026 is the BIG day!
+Join us for the Parade, Car Show, Tour the Fort, Activities in the park.
+Enjoy local vendors and more!

 DaysDays